oracle/truffleruby/doc/user/polyglot.md

 Ruby is designed to be a multi-threaded language and much of the ecosystem expects threads to be available.
-This may be incompatible with other Truffle languages which do not support threading, so you can disable the creation of multiple threads with the option `--single_threaded`.
+This may be incompatible with other Truffle languages which do not support threading, so you can disable the creation of multiple threads with the option `--single-threaded`.
 This option is set by default unless the Ruby launcher is used, as part of the embedded configuration, described below.